MatthewSchwartz6/Subreddit_Playlists/README.md

 # Subreddit_Playlists
-Create youtube playlist from your favorite subreddit.
+Create a youtube playlist from your favorite subreddit.

-My favorite way to listen to music from reddit.

 This program runs on your command line(terminal or powershell).
 These steps are meant for people who might not have experience in this thing.